 Applicable percentage ownership is based on 1,401,114 shares of common stock outstanding at June 30, 2014 (assuming the conversion of our convertible preferred stock into 865,429 shares of common stock).
-For purposes of the table below, we have assumed that 7,032,592 shares of common stock will be outstanding upon closing of this offering, based upon the following as of June 30, 2014: (i) the sale of 2,666,666 of the units issued in the offering and the 2,666,666 shares of common stock underlying such units; (ii) the conversion of our outstanding 2010/2012 Notes into 2,630,776 shares of common stock, at a conversion price equal to 75% of an assumed initial public offering price allocated to the common stock underlying the units of \$7.49 per share; and (iii) the conversion of our outstanding 2014 Notes into 334,036 units issued in the offering, at a conversion price equal to 70% of an assumed initial public offering price of \$7.50 per unit, and the resulting 334,036 shares of common stock underlying such units.
+For purposes of the table below, we have assumed that 8,342,729 shares of common stock will be outstanding upon closing of this offering, based upon the following as of June 30, 2014: (i) the sale of 2,666,666 of the units issued in the offering and the 2,666,666 shares of common stock underlying such units; (ii) the conversion of our outstanding 2010/2012 Notes into 3,940,913 shares of common stock, at a conversion price equal to 75% of an assumed initial public offering price allocated to the common stock underlying the units of \$5.00 per share; and (iii) the conversion of our outstanding 2014 Notes into 334,036 units issued in the offering, at a conversion price equal to 70% of an assumed initial public offering price allocated to units.
+Entities associated with our existing stockholders Vivo Ventures and our Chairman, Emest Mario, have indicated to us their interest in purchasing up to \$5.0 million of units in this offering price.
+If these insiders purchase such units, it will result in insider ownership upon the completion of this offering of approximately 62%, including ownership of approximately 51% by entities associated with Vivo Ventures based their indication to us of their interest in purchasing up to \$3.48 million of units in this offering price and ownership of approximately 11.5% by Ernest Mario based on his indication of interest in purchasing up to \$1.52 million of units in this offering price.

-Certain of our existing stockholders, or their affiliates, including Vivo Ventures, have indicated an interest in purchasing an aggregate of up to \$5.0 million of units in this offering.
 In addition, our board of directors has approved granting stock options to certain of our executive officers and directors.
-The information set forth in the table below does not reflect the potential purchase of any shares in this offering by these stockholders' affiliates or these pending grants of options to purchase shares of our common stock.
+The information set forth in the table below does not reflect the potential purchase of any shares in this offering by our stockholders or their affiliates or these pending grants of options to purchase shares of our common stock.
 In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares of common stock subject to options and warrants held by the person that are currently exercisable or exercisable within 60 days of June 30, 2014.
 However, we did not deem such shares outstanding for the purpose of computing the percentage ownership of any other person.
 In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of such person, we included shares owned by a spouse, minor children and relatives sharing the same home, as well as other entities owned or controlled by the named person.